Florida Dept. of Health Revokes Massage Therapist Jason Yoho’s License After Sexual Misconduct

 Jason Yoho Horowitz Law

-According to the Order, a 27-year-old female patient presented for a massage on January 4, 2024, at J Sterling’s Wellness Massage in Orlando, Florida, where Yoho is employed.
+According to the Emergency Order, a 27-year-old female patient presented for a massage on January 4, 2024, at J Sterling’s Wellness Massage in Orlando, Florida, where Yoho was employed.
 Yoho allegedly reached under the sheet covering the victim, and placed his fingers beneath the edge of the victim’s underwear.
 Yoho allegedly also reached under the sheet to fondle the victim’s breasts and nipples.
 The victim did consent or give permission for these actions according to her complaint.
 She then left and contacted the Orange County Sheriff’s Office to report the alleged assault.

 In a separate incident just twelve days after the alleged sexual assault, Yoho was arrested in Orlando for possession of cocaine during a routine traffic stop.